 ✅ We will begin implementing ‘Frank’s Law’, providing free personal care for those under 65 who need it.

-✅ From this summer we will increase Carer’s Allowance, with payments backdated to April 2018.
+✅ We have increased Carer’s Allowance by 13 per cent, with payments backdated to April 2018.